 - Searching and establishing a new home…

-Honestly, this is by no means an exhaustive list of everything you are about to encounter.
+Honestly, this is an exhaustive list of everything you are about to encounter.

 But be calm.
-The most important thing is to maintain your composure and introduce order and discipline throughout the relocation process.
+The most important thing is maintaining your composure and introducing order and discipline throughout the relocation process.
 A good start is to make a plan.
-Plan each task well, follow your own deadlines, under no circumstances should you do everything yourself, but ask for help from other family members, as well as from family and friends.
+Plan each task well, follow your deadlines, and under no circumstances should you do everything yourself but ask for help from other family members and friends.
 And everything will be tip-top!

-And while it’s time, let’s not forget, plan well with your entire removal budget.
-Moving will take some money and any savings – when adequate and reasonable – will be of great help.
+And while it’s time, let’s not forget to plan well with your entire removal budget.
+Moving will take some money, and any savings – when adequate and reasonable – will be of great help.

 Yes, that’s right, we’re talking about the deposit.
-What matters most to you right now is how to get it back in your own pocket.
-These are all the topics in our useful material today.
+What matters most to you right now is how to get it back in your pocket.
+These are all the topics in our helpful material today.

 What is an end of tenancy deposit?

-A tenancy deposit, as the name implies is a deposit that is linked to the rental relationship.
-It is provided by the tenant to the landlord in connection with the lease of a dwelling – apartment or house irrespective of their specific area, always due, but of course, its value varies.
+As the name implies, a tenancy deposit is a deposit that is linked to the rental relationship.
+The tenant provides it to the landlord in connection with the lease of a dwelling – apartment or house irrespective of their specific area, always due, but its value varies.
 The deposit is usually settled in the lease.
-It lists both his amount and the terms of his return, as well as the goals he fulfills.
+It lists his amount and the terms of his return, and the goals he fulfils.

 Generally speaking, a tenancy deposit is a type of protection for the landlord.
 By renting out the property to other people for use, the landlord runs the risk of not seeing the property as it was before renting it out.
-In the event of serious damage, this deposit will cover partial or full cost.
-In addition to damages, the deposit is also a guarantee that the tenancy agreement will be strictly observed by the tenant.
+In serious damage, this deposit will cover partial or full cost.
+In addition to damages, the deposit guarantees that the tenant will strictly observe the tenancy agreement.

 Typically, a tenancy deposit is given with the first down payment.
 The return may be extended slightly over time, but it is about the transfer of the property key from the tenant to the landlord.
 However, this is not formal.